Georgia State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 20, 2021

 Arkansas State Stats and Trends

-- In Arkansas State's 10 games this year, it has four wins against the spread.
+- Arkansas State has played 10 games, with four wins against the spread.

 - This season, the Red Wolves have just one ATS win in four games as an underdog of 16.5 points or more.

-- Arkansas State's games this year have gone over the point total three times in nine opportunities (33.3%).
+- Arkansas State's games this season have eclipsed the over/under three times in nine opportunities (33.3%).

-- Arkansas State is 2-1 against the spread and 1-3 overall in games when it scores more than 30.2 points.
+- When Arkansas State records more than 30.2 points, it is 2-1 against the spread and 1-3 overall.

-- In games that Arkansas State picks up over 425.5 yards, the team is 2-1 against the spread and 2-2 overall.
+- In games that Arkansas State piles up over 425.5 yards, the team is 2-1 against the spread and 2-2 overall.

-- This year the Red Wolves have turned the ball over 20 times, seven more than the Panthers' takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.